Samuelgichanga/Group-14/README.md

 # Time Series Analysis of Gasoline Weekly Retail Prices

+By: Annette Kalekye|Eric Njeru | Samuel Gichanga

 ## Project Overview

+The gasoline service providers desire to make investment in Newyork city and the citis around newyork, they are not sure which city to invest in and which not to.
 This projects aims to uncover patterns in historical pricing data for gasoline business stakeholders.To assist in stretegic decidion making, optimizing pricing startegies for energy-related businesses, and contribute to effective polic making related to energy efficiency, sustnainability and economic statbility in gasoline prices.

 ### Business Problem

 +  Which is the best city for gasoline service providers to invest to invest in?
-+ What are the trends in gasoline prices in different cities?